Research in Action

 At ARC, research informs action and action informs research.

 ARC coordinates, accelerates, and supports the work of 40+ faculty across UCSF.
-Our rigorous, field-leading research covers a wide range of topics from homelessness, incarceration, and food insecurity to immigrant health and diversity in the health workforce.
-We design research strategically to understand and eliminate structural and systemic barriers to health equity.
+Our rigorous, field-leading research covers a wide range of topics from homelessness, incarceration, and food insecurity to immigrant health and wide participation in the health workforce.
+We design strategic research to understand and eliminate the challenges and barriers that impede access and opportunities to improve and sustain healthy lives for all people.
 And we work in partnership with communities, because the expertise that comes from lived experience is every bit as valuable as the expertise that comes from scholarship.

-We translate our research into action by supporting institutional and community-based interventions and initiatives and by informing policy- and decision-makers about the structural and systemic issues that affect health equity.
+We translate our research into action by supporting institutional and community-based interventions and initiatives and by informing policy- and decision-makers about the issues that affect people's health.

 Based at Zuckerberg San Francisco General Hospital, the public health hospital of the City and County of San Francisco, ARC’s work is deeply connected to patients, community initiatives, and the development of the next generation of medical professionals.